smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 Below code shows an example implementation in the class `SDLStreamingVideoLifecycleManager`.

-First of all the manager should be able to store the last known permission status of OnTouchEvent in case that the permissions were provided before other conditions were met (e.g. permission update during HMI_NONE).
+First of all the manager should be able to store the last known permission status of OnTouchEvent in case the permissions were provided before other conditions were met (e.g. permission update during HMI_NONE).

 ```objc
 @property (assign, nonatomic) BOOL videoStreamPermissionGranted;